-Contacting Us: I am best reached either by email (if you put "SOC 214" in the subject field) or by coming to my office during office hours on Thurs.
-2:30 to 3:30.
-I am happy to answer brief, simple questions by email - and will usually do so within 24 hours - but longer questions must be asked in person.
-Spencer Underwood has office hours on from in room 225E.
+Contacting Us: I am best reached either by email (if you put "SOC 214" in the subject field) or by coming to my office during office hours on Tues.
+12:00 to 1:00.
+I am also happy to answer brief, simple questions by email - and will usually do so within 24 hours - but longer questions must be asked in person.
+Spencer has office hours on Tues. from 4:00 to 5:00 in room 225.
+Do not hesitate to come and talk with either of us about any question you have about lectures, readings or assignments.